microsoft/vcpkg/docs/maintainers/pr-review-checklist.md

 A description only one or a few sentences long is helpful.
 Consider using the library's official description from their `README.md` or similar if possible.
 Automatic translations are acceptable and we are happy to clean up translations to English for our contributors.

-See our [CONTROL file documentation](https://github.com/grdowns/vcpkg/blob/pr-checklist/docs/maintainers/control-files.md#description) for more information
+See our [CONTROL file documentation](https://github.com/grdowns/vcpkg/blob/pr-checklist/docs/maintainers/control-files.md#description) for more information.

 </details>